-At the end of this month (October $22^{nd} - 26^{th}$ ) District 105, as well as schools throughout the state of Illinois will be celebrating Red Ribbon Week.
-This year's theme is Life is your journey, travel drug free.
+At the end of this month (October 25-29) District 105, as well as schools throughout the state of Illinois will be celebrating Red Ribbon Week.
+This year's theme is Drug Free Looks Like Me.
 This is a week dedicated to raising awareness regarding drug and alcohol abuse and making positive choices in one's life.
-It is an ideal way for people and communities to take a visible stand against drugs and to show their personal commitment to a drug-free life-style through the symbol of the red ribbon.
+It is an ideal way for people and communities to take a visible stand against drugs and to show their personal commitment to a drug-free lifestyle through the symbol of the red ribbon.
 I encourage you to discuss these issues with your children not just during Red Ribbon Week but throughout the entire year.
 Students in middle school are at a critical point in their development and a supportive and involved family is the key to good choices.

-This month we will also be educating and offering students depression and suicide prevention training as part of the SOS Signs of Suicide Prevention Program (during the week of October 22nd).
+This month we will also be educating and offering students depression and suicide prevention training as part of the SOS Signs of Suicide Prevention Program (during the week of October 25).

 The adolescent years are marked by a roller-coaster ride of emotions and growth-difficult for kids, their parents, and educators.
 It is easy to misread depression as normal adolescent turmoil; however, depression (among the most common of mental illnesses) appears to be occurring at a much earlier age.
 Depression-which is treatable-is a leading risk factor for suicide.
 In addition, self-injury has become a growing problem among youth.
 The SOS program has been successful at increasing student reporting concerns about themselves or a friend and is the only school-based suicide prevention program listed by SAMHA for its National Registry of Evidence-Based Programs and Practices that address suicide risk and depression, while reducing suicide attempts.
 In a randomized control study, the SOS high school program showed a reduction in self-reported suicide attempts by 40% (BMC Public Health, July 2007).

 Our staff has been provided background information on SOS and students will be taking a pretest on the lesson objectives.
 At the conclusion of the lesson, students will take a post-test and we will be able to measure their growth and increased understanding.
 Information has been sent home and is also posted on our website.
-Please call or email Mr. Hood or Mrs. Pedersen with any questions or concerns.
+Please call or email Mr. Hood or Mrs. Burger with any questions or concerns.

 With Halloween approaching, a quick reminder that we do not dress in costume during the school day (there is additional information in the Tiger Tracks).
-Students are allowed to dress in costume for the Halloween Dance on Friday, October 26th and more information and the permission slip has come home in the weekly note and is also posted on the website.